axel-dclq/Continuous-Web-Scraping-Dashboard/README.md

 This project is designed to provide up-to-date information from continuous scraping of a website and display it on an online dashboard.
 The dashboard is built using Python and the Dash package.

 ### **Requirements**
-Bash
+- Bash
-Python 3.x
+- Python 3.9.7
-Dash
+- Dash
+- Plotly
-Cron
+- Cron

 ### **Getting Started**
 Find a website with dynamic information that changes regularly.
 We recommend using a website with a stable HTML structure, such as https://countrymeters.info/en/World.